AntsInMyEy3sJohnson/hazeltest/README.md

 * `.Values.platform.cluster.members.edition.enterprise.license.secretName`: The name of the Kubernetes Secret that contains the enterprise license key.
 * `.Values.platform.cluster.members.edition.enterprise.license.keyPath`: The path, within the secret, to the key that holds the enterprise license key as a string.

-> :warning: **Note:** The Secret containing the Hazelcast Enterprise license and the Hazelcast Enterprise cluster must reside the in the same namespace.
+> :warning: **Note:** The Hazelcast Enterprise cluster must be deployed to the same namespace that holds the Secret containing the license key.

-For example, assuming you would like to use the image for Hazelcast Enterprise 5.3.6 and your license key sits in a Secret called `hazelcast-enterprise-license` that represent the license key string a in a property called `data.licenseKey`, you would configure the properties above like so:
+For example, assuming you would like to use the image for Hazelcast Enterprise 5.3.6 and your license key sits in a Secret called `hazelcast-enterprise-license` that represents the license key string a in a property called `data.licenseKey`, you would configure the properties above like so:

 ```yaml
 platform: